joeljosej/ROS_Project-Cleaning-Robot/README.md

 # **Turtlesim based ROS_Project**
 >This is a **turtlesim** based ROS project

-In this project a turtle makes the space dirty while moving and another turtle cleans the space by following it.
+[`In this project a turtle makes the space dirty while moving and another turtle cleans the space by following it`]

-It is basically a cleaning Robot .
-There are two turtles
+[`It is basically a cleaning Robot.There are two turtles`]

-One turtle makes the workspace dirty while moving and another turtle cleans the space by following the first turtle autonomously
+[`One turtle makes the workspace dirty while moving and another turtle cleans the space by following the first turtle autonomously`]

 [Github Page]: http://github.com/joeljosej/